Fog & Mørup Ultra Pendant Lamp

 Materials: 7 aluminium rings lampshade.
-The middle ring painted in black, the others in white.
+The middle ring is painted black, the others are white.
 Some metal rods.
 Bakelite E27 socket.

 Cord length: 100 cm / 39.37”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

 Other versions: This Fog & Mørup Ultra pendant lamp exists in copper and aluminium and was made in many colours.

 The Fog & Morup Ultra pendant lamp was designed by Jo Hammerborg in the late 50’s for Fog & Mørup.
 It appears in catalogues from the early 60’s.